Samoyu/College_courses/README.md

 To run the scraping scripts, use the following commands:

 ### For NTU:
-Scrape data for NTU using the following command:
+Execute the following command to scrape data for NTU:
    ```
    python3 ntu_scrape.py <path_to_output_csv>
    ```